-Video: "Basic Excel Business Analytics #46: Slope & Intercept for Estimated Simple Liner Regression Equation" by excellisfun [18:29] is licensed under the Standard YouTube License.
+Video: "Basic Excel Business Analytics #46: Slope & Intercept for Estimated Simple Liner Regression Equation" by excelisfun [18:29] is licensed under the Standard YouTube License.
 Transcript and closed captions available on YouTube.

-What is the process through which we can calculate a line that goes through a scatter plot with a linear pattern?
-Click to see Answer
+1. What is the process through which we can calculate a line that goes through a scatter plot with a linear pattern?